ScripterSugar/wdfp-extractor/README.md

 ## Requirements

-Currently only supports Windows (recommended 10 or higher)
+Runs on Windows, Mac or Linux machines.

 #### Pulling from API

 Some regions may not be able to call asset download api (For example, KR/CN Ips are banned from JP api server.)
 If you have trouble pulling assets from API, consider using VPN to call those APIs

 #### Pulling from devices/emulator